Sofie8/Practicum_conjugation_MOGEN/gDNA+plasmid+GEF.md

 ## On-campus

-Choose your receptor bacterial strain and perform the gDNA extraction by following the instructions on page 4 of the lab manual.
+Choose your receptor bacterial strain you will work with during this practicum.
+Perform the gDNA extraction by following the instructions on page 4 of the lab manual.
 Additional instructions are given by the assistant how to operate the pipets and centrifuges.

 During the first 30 minute break (incubation step at 37°C):